christianj6/Assessing-Translatability/README.md

 Run 'extractor_3.py' as the main script

-Results will be extracted to the main directory after each iteration of the main script, but these files should be cleaned manually after each iteration.
+Results will be extracted to the main directory after each iteration of the main script, but these directories should be emptied manually after each iteration.